 In preparation for the change, the government announced a consultation on the liability, reporting and payment of IHT at last October’s Budget.

-That consultation ended late last month.
+That consultation ended late in January 2025.
 But what are its conclusions likely to be?
-And what do paraplanners need to know now so you, your firm and its clients are ready when the reforms go live?
+And what do paraplanners need to know so you, your firm and its clients are ready when the reforms go live?

 What do you and your clients need to know?